 If the only things you could change in processing software were the same as the settings in the camera, you might be tempted to skip the whole RAW deal.
 But, after you’ve made those initial decisions, the art really begins.

-The photo you see when you slide to the left is the same JPEG from the camera that you saw above, a SOOC photo.
-The photo you see when you slide to the right is the RAW file, processed in Lightroom.
+The photo you see when you slide to the right is the same JPEG from the camera that you saw above, a SOOC photo.
+The photo you see when you slide to the left is the RAW file, processed in Lightroom.
 Notice how you can now see the details in the shadows.
 The colors are richer.
 It looks much more like what I saw when I took the shot!
 If you’d like to see a larger version, you can click here.

 In the next blog post, I’ll explain how you can enhance your photos and really feel the creative process.
 And, it’s not just for RAW photos, although they are the best.
 You can process JPEGS, even ones shot with your mobile phone.
 And, what about all those old slides and prints gathering dust in your closet?
 Wait until you see what you can do with those!